uwescience/HackWeek-Writeup/paper.md

 The hack week

 - Hack week vs hack day vs hackathon vs. sprint vs ???

 - focus on *who* is involved, degree of focus, importance of pedagogy, etc.

 - Why are some words disfavored in some communities; implications of different terms.

 ## Design considerations

 - Length of time

 - Amount of time per day

 - In the university or in the wild?

 - Balance between education and working?

 - Do you imagine people writing papers or playing in sandboxes?
+  While not a requirement, or a necessary outcome, it is possible to make the report on the a part of the .
+For example, Neurohackweek provides a venue for participants to publish a short (two-page) "project report" summarizing the hack that participants did during the week of NHW.

 - Do you imagine people doing many projects or just one?

 - Balance between academics (say) and industry people?

 - Balance between scheduled program and unconference breakouts?

 ## Participant selection

 - THE most important part of the operation

 - importance of open methods

 - axes of diversity

 - algorithmic selection

 ## Organizing a Hack Week